s183910/MLOps_project/reports/README.md

 >
 > Answer:

-We did not enforce debugging practices, as we found this was best left to individual preferences and circumstances.
+We did not enforce strict debugging practices, as we found this was best left to individual preferences and circumstances.
-The debugging methods used ranged from VS Code's built-in debugger to the IPython debugger (`ipdb`) to the never-failing `print` spam.
+The debugging methods used by the team members ranged from VS Code's built-in debugger to the IPython debugger (`ipdb`) to the never-failing `print` spam.

-We profiled our code after we got the main flows working to make sure that we were satisfied with the runtime.
-As would be expected, the main bottlenecks were the neural networks.
+We did profile our code after we had gotten the main flows to work, in order to be sure that we were satisfied with the runtime of the model.
+As would be expected, the main bottlenecks were running the training loops of the neural networks.

+We did also profile the test_envorinment.py to inspect how many times each method is called, and for how long each of these methods take.

 ## Working in the cloud